Michael Griffin (American football): College career

-Freshman season (2003)

-Griffin was immediately thrust into the action, appearing in all 12 games at strong safety and starting at nickel back against Washington State and Texas Tech.
+Griffin was immediately thrust into the action in 2003, appearing in all 12 games at strong safety and starting at nickel back against Washington State and Texas Tech.
 He finished seventh on the team with 65 tackles (51 of them solo), adding two sacks, five stops for losses and three pressures.
 In addition, he recovered a fumble and caused three others while also batting down two passes.

-Sophomore season (2004)

 In Griffin's sophomore season, 2004, he played behind Michael Huff at strong safety, earning his only start against Michigan in the 2005 Rose Bowl.
 He produced 49 tackles (37 of them solo) with a sack, two stops behind the line of scrimmage and a pair of pressures.
 He blocked two punts, picked off a pass and deflected three others.
 He also caused and recovered a fumble.

-Junior season (2005)

 With Michael Huff entrenched at strong safety, Texas' coaches shifted Griffin to free safety for his junior season in 2005.
 A starter in 12 of 13 games, he was a second-team All-Big 12 Conference choice, as he led the team with 124 tackles (67 of them solo), including four stops for losses and five pressures.
 He tied the school single-season record with four blocked kicks and had three interceptions with eight pass break-ups.
 He recovered three fumbles and caused another.
 Griffin intercepted a pass at the goal line in Texas' 41-38 Rose Bowl win against USC for the national championship.

-Senior season (2006)

 As a senior in 2006, Griffin earned second-team All-American and first-team All-Big 12 accolades.
 He again led the team from his free safety position, collecting a career-high 126 tackles (79 of them solo) with a sack, 3.5 stops for losses and three pressures.
 He caused four fumbles, recovered two others and blocked two kicks.
 He deflected 10 passes and had four interceptions.